-Pack some high calorie snacks for your hike on the trail.
-Popular options are energy gels, bars, or balls, jerky, nuts, or even a Snickers.
-Hiking at elevation can burn a lot of calories so it’s important to maintain your glucose levels.
+Pack some high-calorie snacks for your hike on the trail.
+Popular options are energy gels, bars, balls, jerky, nuts, or even Snickers.
+Hiking at elevation can burn many calories, so it’s important to maintain your glucose levels.

 We can’t hike into the mountains with a box of tools, but a Leatherman makes for a good substitute.
-Ever since I developed the habit of carrying one in the film industry it has stuck.
-I’ve tried out a few brands, but always come back the Leatherman brand name.
-Just remember to always to take it out of your hiking backpack when flying as it won’t make it past security.
+Since I developed the habit of carrying one in the film industry, it has stuck.
+I’ve tried out a few brands but always come back to the Leatherman brand name.
+Just remember to always take it out of your hiking backpack when flying, as it won’t make it past security.

 Speaking of a chill it’s a good idea to bring a small mat to sit on during breaks if you’re in the mountains.
 The stone and ground can often be much colder than the air so it conducts heat and will make you cold.
 A pad can serve a lot of purposes to like back rest, pillow, cooking surface, or a place to change your clothes.

-In case of emergencies it’s always a good idea to have a fully charged phone and if need be a powerbank to ensure you have a functional phone.
-There are also a ton of nifty apps and features on phones these days from 3D topo maps, calorie counters, step counters, and GPS route markers that can be helpful on a hike.
+In case of emergencies, it’s always a good idea to have a fully charged phone and if need be a power bank to ensure you have a functional phone.
+There are also a ton of nifty apps and features on phones, from 3D topo maps, calorie counters, step counters, and GPS route markers that can be helpful on a hike.

 You should carry some form of navigation.
 Luckily we live in the world of GPS and there are a plethora of options these days that can help with your route planning that even includes smartwatches.
 We carry a paper map in addition to the GPS on our phones, but we’re hoping to pick up a GPS watch this summer to better track our movements in the Rockies.

 We travel with a bunch of cameras, but the one we universally recommend is the RX 100.
 This camera is tremendous for a day hike as it fits in your pocket and still packs a punch.